GiovannyRamirez/fsfb-server/README.md

 - bcrypt: Used to hash user password and verify it on login
 - mysql2: Used to get connection to MySQL Database
 - cors: Used to prevent cors error with frontend integration
+- zod: Used to implement body validator schemas middleware